metagol/metagol/README.md

   member(R/2,PS).
 ```

-In this example, where `PS` represents the predicate signature, the user can explicitly state how to bind the variables in the metarule,
+In this example, where `PS` represents the predicate signature, the user can explicitly state how to bind the variables in the metarule.

 Currently, the metarules are supplied by the user.
 We are working on automatically identifying the necessary metarules, and preliminary work is detailed in the following paper: